clientIO/appmixer-connectors/src/appmixer/imperva/README.md

 - `blockIpMaxParallelRequests` - Maximum number of parallel requests to Imperva API.
 Default is 5.

 ## WAF Rule TTL
-Some components (`SetRule`, `SetBlockIPRule`) allow for setting the TTL of a WAF rule.
+Some components (`SetBlockIPRule`) allow for setting the TTL of a WAF rule.
 The TTL is the time in seconds that the rule will be active for.
 After the TTL expires, the rule will be deleted by an Appmixer job (see jobs.js).

 If the TTL is not set, the rule will be permanent.